 The Citizen Review committee members receive the audit results along with updates on the progress and expenses of SPLOST-funded projects.

 The makeup, meeting schedule, structure, and agendas of committees are at the discretion of city managers and the County Administrator.
-The County's Financial Services department coordinates the semi-annual meetings that have been held in the spring and fall.
+The County's Financial Services department coordinates the annual meetings.